btcpayserver/btcpayserver-doc/Wallet.md

 ##### Make sure no change UTXO is created (Expert mode)

 This option is available in the `expert mode` of the Send page.
-It is a privacy enhancing feature which is useful when you send to another of your own wallet or to an exchange.
+It is a privacy enhancing feature which is useful when you send to another of your own wallets or to an exchange.
 It makes sure that no change UTXO is created by **rounding up** the amount sent.

-By default this feature is disabled, so if your wallet has an UTXO of `1.1 BTC` and you input an amount equals to `1.0 BTC`, the resulting transaction will have two outputs `0.1 BTC` of change, and `1.0 BTC` to your destination.
+By default this feature is disabled, so if your wallet has a UTXO of `1.1 BTC` and you input an amount equals to `1.0 BTC`, the resulting transaction will have two outputs `0.1 BTC` of change, and `1.0 BTC` to your destination.
 Blockchain analysis will understand that those `0.1 BTC` of change belong to the same entity which controlled `1.1 BTC` before, and can track the future purchase you make under the same pattern.

 By enabling this feature, BTCPay Server wallet will round up the amount sent to `1.1 BTC` such that no change output is sent back to you.